draped4/mlb_statsapi/README.md

-  get             Get response directly from statsapi. get-gamepks     Get game pks for a date range from statsapi. get-lahman      Get data from Lahman's baseball database. get-re24        Get play by play of a specific game with RE24 for each play. get-weather     Get schedule with weather data for future games from
+  get             Get response directly from statsapi. get-gamepks     Get game pks for a date range from statsapi. get-lahman      Get data from Lahman's baseball database. get-pitches     Get pitches for a game from statsapi. get-re24        Get play by play of a specific game with RE24 for each play. get-weather     Get schedule with weather data for future games from
                   statsapi.